microsoft/DirectX-Specs/d3d/VariableRateShading.md

 If a VS or GS sets SV_ShadingRate but VRS is not enabled, the semantic-setting has no effect.
 If no value for SV_ShadingRate is specified per-primitive, a shading rate value of 1x1 is assumed as the per-primitive contribution.

+Setting SV_ShadingRate is permitted from VS or GS stages.
+It is not permitted from other stages, for example DS.

+#### Interaction with View Instancing
+Applications can output SV_ShadingRate in a view-dependent manner.
+To put it another way: if an application outputs different SV_ShadingRates for different values of SV_ViewID, the resulting view instances have different per-primitive shading rates.

 ### Combining Shading Rate Factors
 The various sources of shading rate are applied in sequence using this diagram.